Serotonin: Psychedelics

 Serotonergic psychedelics, including drugs like psilocybin (found in psilocybin mushrooms), dimethyltryptamine (DMT) (found in ayahuasca), lysergic acid diethylamide (LSD), mescaline (found in peyote cactus), and 5-MeO-DMT (found in Anadenanthera trees and the Bufo alvarius toad), are non-selective agonists of the serotonin receptors and mediate their hallucinogenic effects specifically by activation of the serotonin 5-HT_{2A} receptor.
 This is evidenced by the fact that serotonin 5-HT_{2A} receptor antagonists and so-called "trip killers" like ketanserin block the hallucinogenic effects of serotonergic psychedelics in humans, among many other findings.
 Some serotonergic psychedelics, like psilocin, DMT, and 5-MeO-DMT, are substituted tryptamines and are very similar in chemical structure to serotonin.

 Serotonin itself, despite acting as a serotonin 5-HT_{2A} receptor agonist, is thought to be non-hallucinogenic.
-The hallucinogenic effects of serotonergic psychedelics appear to be mediated by activation of serotonin 5-HT_{2A} receptors expressed in a population of cortical neurons in the medial prefrontal cortex (mPFC).
+The hallucinogenic effects of serotonergic psychedelics are believed to be related to activation of serotonin 5-HT_{2A} receptors expressed in a population of cortical neurons in the medial prefrontal cortex (mPFC).
 These serotonin 5-HT_{2A} receptors, unlike most serotonin and related receptors, are expressed intracellularly.
 In addition, the neurons containing them lack expression of the serotonin transporter (SERT), which normally transports serotonin from the extracellular space to the intracellular space within neurons.
 Serotonin itself is too hydrophilic to enter serotonergic neurons without the SERT, and hence these serotonin 5-HT_{2A} receptors are inaccessible to serotonin.
 Conversely, serotonergic psychedelics are more lipophilic than serotonin and readily enter these neurons.
 In addition to explaining why serotonin does not show psychedelic effects, these findings may explain why drugs that increase serotonin levels, like selective serotonin reuptake inhibitors (SSRIs) and various other types of serotonergic agents, do not produce psychedelic effects.
-Artificial expression of the SERT in these medial prefrontal cortex neurons resulted in the serotonin releasing agent para-chloroamphetamine (PCA), which does not normally show psychedelic-like effects, being able to produce psychedelic-like effects in animals.
+Artificial expression of the SERT in these medial prefrontal cortex neurons resulted in the serotonin releasing agent para-chloroamphetamine (PCA), which did not otherwise show psychedelic-like effects, being able to produce psychedelic-like effects in animals.

-Although serotonin itself is non-hallucinogenic, administration of very high doses of a serotonin precursor, like tryptophan or 5-hydroxytryptophan (5-HTP), or intracerebroventricular injection of high doses of serotonin directly into the brain, can produce psychedelic-like effects in animals.
+Although serotonin itself is thought to be non-hallucinogenic, administration of very high doses of a serotonin precursor, like tryptophan or 5-hydroxytryptophan (5-HTP), or intracerebroventricular injection of high doses of serotonin directly into the brain, can produce psychedelic-like effects in animals.
 These psychedelic-like effects can be abolished by indolethylamine N-methyltransferase (INMT) inhibitors, which block conversion of serotonin and other endogenous tryptamines into N-methylated tryptamines, including N-methylserotonin (NMS; norbufotenin), bufotenin (5-hydroxy-N,N-dimethyltryptamine; 5-HO-DMT), N-methyltryptamine (NMT), and N,N-dimethyltryptamine (DMT).
 These N-methyltryptamines are much more lipophilic than serotonin and, in contrast, are able to diffuse into serotonergic neurons and activate intracellular serotonin 5-HT_{2A} receptors.
-Another possible metabolite of serotonin with psychedelic-like effects in animals is 5-methoxytryptamine (5-MT).
+Another metabolite of serotonin with possible psychedelic-like effects in animals is 5-methoxytryptamine (5-MT).

 DMT is a naturally occurring endogenous compound in the body.
 In relation to the fact that serotonin itself is unable to activate intracellular serotonin 5-HT_{2A} receptors, it is possible that DMT might be the endogenous ligand of these receptors rather than serotonin.